-Depending on the species, triggerfish grow between 8-20 inches (20-50 cm) on average, but some species, such as the titan triggerfish and the stone triggerfish (the largest triggerfish species), can reach up to a meter.
+Depending on the species, this fish grows between 8-20 inches (20-50 cm) on average, but some species, such as the titan triggerfish and the stone triggerfish can reach up to a meter.

 One of the most striking aspects of triggerfish is their vibrant colors.